Kiljan/Stuff/README.md

 # Stuff
-Repository with selected files / configurations / thoughts from my home labs.
+Repository with selected files / configurations from my home labs.